 SYNTH WEEK 2022: One thing is for certain.
 Every track could do with a little lift from time to time and whether it's dramatic booms and crashes, to slow steady rising builds and high frequency elevators, having a folder of ready-to-go whizz-bang ammo will make your music come alive in record time.

 Of course, you could part with cash and buy in some over-used, familiar sounding effects from a sound library but why copy everyone else when it's far more fun to make your own 100% original uniquely 'you' sounds instead.

 And with the ability to tailor them to your track they're going to sound better than anything you can ever find off the shelf.
 So let's build high energy risers… bleeping sci-fi rhythm-boosters… videogame bleeps and bloops and whizz-bangs for every possible musical occasion!

-In this feature, we'll reveal ten tried and tested techniques for creating ear-catching synth FX quickly and easily, using a variety of commercial and free virtual instruments, the latter included with every issue of Computer Music magazine.
+Here are ten tried and tested techniques for creating ear-catching synth FX quickly and easily, using a variety of commercial and free virtual instruments, the latter of which is included with every issue of Computer Music magazine.

 1. Next-level noise sweeps